daviebadger/cheatsheets/README.md

 # Davie's Technical Cheatsheets

-My personal technical cheatsheets of software I have been using.
+My personal technical cheatsheets of software I have been using a long time.

 ---